What Are The Types of Post-Dental Palate and Throat?

 Nerve Sensitivity and Referred Pain

 In some cases, the patients experience pain in the throat, though the treatment was done on a tooth.
-This is possible since the nerves in the mouth are interrelated.
+Such pain is possible since the nerves in the mouth are interrelated.
 This type of pain is known as referred pain.
 It can be awkward, but it is more often than not temporary.
 The pain also becomes less as the healing process progresses.

 Difficulty in Swallowing